refundidau/refundid-magento-2/README.md

 ## New Refundid Installation
-This section outlines the steps to install the Afterpay plugin for the first time.
+This section outlines the steps to install the Refundid plugin for the first time.

 Note: [MAGENTO] refers to the root folder where Magento is installed.

-- Download the Magento-Refundid plugin - Available as a .zip or tar.gz file from the Afterpay GitHub directory.
+- Download the Magento-Refundid plugin - Available as a .zip or tar.gz file from the Refundid GitHub directory.
 - Unzip the file
 - Copy the *'Magento'* folder to: *[MAGENTO]/app/code/*
 - Open Command Line Interface
-- In CLI, run the below command to enable Afterpay module: *php bin/magento module:enable Refundid_CreditMemo*
+- In CLI, run the below command to enable Refundid module: *php bin/magento module:enable Refundid_CreditMemo*
 - In CLI, run the Magento setup upgrade: *php bin/magento setup:upgrade*
 - In CLI, run the Magento Dependencies Injection Compile: *php bin/magento setup:di:compile*
 - Login to Magento Admin and navigate to System/Cache Management